 Path to Prosperity

-Romena is a participants in BRAC’s targeting the ultra-poor program in Rangpur, Bangladesh.
+Romena is a participants in BRAC’s ultra-poor graduation program in Rangpur, Bangladesh.
 Through the program she was able to transform her life and get out of poverty.
 Her progress and determination is inspiring.